 We received this USB flash drive in to the workshop after the customer reported dropping their laptop when the drive was still inserted.
-As you can see, it has suffered severe physical damage and due to the construction of the main ‘multi-layer’ PCB was not going to be a very straightforward fix.
+USB Flash drives are a really good way of backing up “on the go” but physical damage is really common!
+As you can see, the damage it sustained was pretty severe and due to the construction of the main ‘multi-layer’ PCB, it was not going to be a very straightforward fix.

-Because of the extent of the damage incurred, and that these SanDisk Flash Drives generally have an ‘Encrypting Controller’ EADR had to find a donor ‘bed’ for the flash drive, so we could remove the controller as well as the NAND Memory chip as a pair, and transplant them to the replacement ‘donor’ bed.
-This was achieved by matching the board and revision number of the original ‘bed’ and moving the relative aforementioned components across.
+Because of the extent of the damage incurred, and the fact that these SanDisk Flash Drives generally have an ‘Encrypting Controller’, EADR had to find a donor ‘bed’ for the flash drive.
+The purpose of this was to remove the controller as well as the NAND Memory chip as a pair, and transplant them to the replacement donor bed.

 In order for this to be successful, the donor board and revision number have to be matched very carefully with the original ‘bed’ to ensure compatibility, and the controller/NAND chip components moved across.

 Although this is a fiddly procedure, requiring specialist microscopic soldering works, once the physical labour is completed we can work with the USB to reconstruct the data.
 100% of the data from this flash drive was recovered.